1923 Morpeth by-election: Result

 Smillie held the seat comfortably, with a slightly increased majority;

 Aftermath

-Smillie was re-elected at the general election in December 1923 and again at the 1924 election, but stood down at the 1929 general election due to ill health.
-Thornborough stood at four other elections, but never entered Parliament.
+Smillie was re-elected at the general election in December 1923 and again at the 1924 general election, but stood down at the 1929 general election due to ill health.
+Thornborough stood at four other general elections, but was never elected to Parliament.

-Morpeth remained a Labour-held constituency until the party split at the 1931 election, when the Conservative Godfrey Nicholson served one term.
-Labour's Robert Taylor regained the seat at the 1935 election, and Morpeth elected Labour MPs until the constituency's abolition for the 1983 general election.
+Morpeth remained a Labour-held constituency until the party split at the 1931 general election, when the Conservative Godfrey Nicholson served one term.
+Labour's Robert Taylor regained the seat at the 1935 general election, and Morpeth elected successive Labour members until the constituency's abolition for the 1983 general election.